RivaD2/node-app/node-app/notes.md

 /*

-    - Method(when building route) takes two args
+    - app.get() is a method(used when building route) that takes two args
     - First is the path or url
     - The second arg, is a callback function
     - This function will be called when we have http get request to this endpoint
-    - This callback has two args, req, and res
+    - This callback has two args, (req, res)
     - This is how we define a route:
-        1)specify path or url and callback function (aka route handler) 2)then we need to listen on a given port
+        1) specify path or url and callback function (aka route handler)
+        2) then we need to listen on a given port

 */